 I personally like Buhari.
 His personal attributes particularly his discipline and abstemiousness are worthy of emulation.
 He has demonstrated in the past that he is a credible person, although that has been put to question by some of the actions that his government has recently been taking.

 God has been very kind to President Buhari and his family.
 He practically returned from the dead less than two years ago and has somehow managed to steer the ship of State from then till today.
 Nigerians have not complained too much about the situation they found themselves in.
 Rather, as is typical, they prayed for the restoration of good health to their President and their prayers were answered.
 Therefore, if Nigerians reject him at the polls, in a free and fair contest, he should thank God for the uncommon opportunity and grace given to him for the second chance to serve Nigeria as it’s supreme ruler.
-He should go home in peace, to enjoy quality time with his wife, beautiful children
+He should go home in peace, to enjoy quality time with his wife, beautiful children and adorable grandchildren.

 The Presidency is nobody’s personal property.
 He should take solace in joining the commendable and enviable company of other incumbent Presidents in Africa, like Goodluck Jonathan and John Dramani Mahama of Ghana, who made no fuss before accepting defeat in good faith, no matter the secret pains.
 President Buhari should remember to call his successful opponent and offer his best wishes.
 I promise, this gesture will turn out to be an icing on Buhari’s cake for final retirement.
 His apotheosis would also have been guaranteed instantly.